chenxingqiang/secret-learn/doc/developers/tips.rst

 The Meson Build Backend
 =======================

-Since jax-sklearn 1.5.0 we use meson-python as the build tool.
-Meson is a new tool for jax-sklearn and the PyData ecosystem.
+Since secret-learn 1.5.0 we use meson-python as the build tool.
+Meson is a new tool for secret-learn and the PyData ecosystem.
 It is used by several other packages that have written good guides about what it is and how it works.

 - `pandas setup doc